 The silicone material ensures you’ll never have a cracked bottle.
 How frustrating is it when you have a moment of clumsiness to ‘waste’ a bottle?

 The durability goes for the bottle’s cap too with the patented sealing twist cap extra durable.

 When it’s empty, you simply roll the bottle up and if you’d rather not use the loop around your wrist, you can quickly attach it to your bag, barely noticing it’s there.

-You might not use a dishwasher when travelling a lot (it’s dishwasher proof), but you will want a variety of hot and cold drinks, the Nomader Collapsible drink bottle is suitable for both.
+You might not use a dishwasher when travelling a lot (it’s dishwasher proof), but you will want a variety of hot and cold drinks, the best collapsible water bottle for travel is suitable for both.

 Germs can be an issue in some countries, thankfully, all the materials are food grade safe (a.k.a. no odour, yay).

-The LifeStraw brand has taken the water bottle industry by storm with the inbuilt water filter getting rid of any dodgy bacteria you might find in natures water like rivers, streams, and lakes (without any chemicals).
+The LifeStraw brand has taken the water bottle industry by storm as they produce the best water bottle with filter for travel by far.
+The inbuilt water filter getting rid of any dodgy bacteria you might find in natures water like rivers, streams, and lakes (without any chemicals).